nodeca/nodeca/docs/nodeca-technical/application.md

 │
 ```

-Cli scripts
+Cli script
 ===========

-1. Migrator script `bin/migrate`.
-Scripts runs migrations in series for each application, one at time, respecting the order of applications given in config.
+Migrator script `bin/migrate` runs in series for each application, one at time, respecting the order of applications given in config.